mftw/ikea-tradfri-node-rest-api/README.md

 }
 ```
 `"confirmation"` - Should always be true
+`"force"` - Optional: Control individual devices as opposed to individual groups

 ## .env variables needed:
 1.  `BRIDGE_KEY` - The security key on the back of the bridge.